 In the experiments described herein, SHOT is employed as the base algorithm for SFDA.
 When integrated with FedProx, the regularization term is added to the existing SHOT loss function.
-The regularization factor is tuned from {1.0, 0.1, 0.01, 0.001} and 0.1 is selected.
+The regularization factor is tuned from {1.0, 0.1, 0.01, 0.001}.
+A value of 0.001 is selected in VisDA with ResNet-101, while 0.1 is selected for the other settings.
 For FedETF, training is conducted using a dedicated bottleneck component and an ETF classifier.
 Following the official implementation, we replace the loss function in the self-training term with a balanced softmax loss, where the cross-entropy is corrected using the label distribution.
 Other implementation details are same as Sec.
 4.